 PAVERS WHITE & MILKY:

-The most common topical coat sealers are either Water based, xylene based, lacquer based & solvent based.
-Those sealers act like a thin layer of covering, almost like a big plastic sheet, that doesn’t allow moisture to pass through.
+The most common topical coat sealers are either Water-based, xylene-based, lacquer-based & solvent-based.
+Those sealers act as a thin layer of covering, almost like a big plastic sheet, that doesn’t allow moisture to pass through.

 Those types of sealers WILL all eventually fail in Florida.
-We have a very moist, subtropical climate where we have a high water table and a lot of ground moisture while we sit atop sand that’s just barely above sea level.
+We have a very moist, subtropical climate where we have a high water table and a lot of ground moisture while we sit atop the sand that’s just barely above sea level.
 That moisture permeates through the ground, and as it tries to go up into the atmosphere, it gets stopped by these topical sealers that are acting a lot like the plastic moisture barrier that we all have below the concrete slab of our home, to prevent this from happening to our home.
-That same concept is what is happening with your original paver sealer.
+That same concept is what is happens with those topical sealers.

 Any jobs we strip or recommend to have stripped are not covered under our warranty.
 We can not guarantee any work that has already failed prior to contracting our company.
 In addition to that, when we strip hardscape surfaces, our goal is to get 90% of the old sealant off.
 If we can remove 90%, we have achieved our goal.
-Although, some stripping projects we can get 100% of the old sealant off, there are other, rare situations where we are only able to get 50% of the old sealer off.
+Although, with some stripping projects we can get 100% of the old sealant off, there are other, rare situations where we are only able to get 50% of the old sealer off.
 When contracting Dura Guard, customers understand they are paying for our effort, labor, materials, and trip & time involved.
 Not the finished results.
-If we are on a stripping project, and at any time prior to the new sealer being applied, the customer is not happy with the stripping results and would like us to stop the project after the stripping attempt, the customer is responsible for 75% of the total job cost.
+When stripping along painted walls, it is standard in our industry to keep at least a 2" gap along the painted surface with the stripper, as the fumes alone from the stripper will remove the paint where the pavers meet the walls.
+This chemical does not discriminate against coatings.
+Our technicians will get as close to painted surfaces as the chemicals will allow prior to causing damage.
+Some stripping projects will require higher pressure than our vacuum recovery system will allow us to put out.
+Our trained technicians will make the decision of having the ease of using the recovery system, or if they have to work harder and use a "turbo nozzle" for parts or the entirety of the area to be stripped.
+The recovery system is much less labor-intensive and removes less stubborn sealers 10x faster (20-inch path at a time) than our turbo nozzle (2-inch path at a time) Customers will not be charged additional if our tech has to go the harder route of using the turbo nozzle.
+When we are on a stripping project, and at any time prior to the new sealer being applied, the customer is not happy with the stripping results and would like us to stop the project after the stripping attempt, the customer is responsible for 75% of the total job cost.
 Once the sealer has been mixed or beginning to have been applied to the hardscape surface after stripping, the customer understands that they are responsible for 100% of the project cost.

 SHEEN, SHINE & DEPTH OF COLOR: